multiversx/mx-sdk-analytics/README.md

 ## RUN
-### GATHER-REPOSITORY-DATA - script to be run on a weekly basis that fetches data from repository sites and saves it in a json format in the JSON_FOLDER
+### GATHER-DATA - script to be run on a weekly basis that fetches data from repository sites and saves it in a json format in the JSON_FOLDER
 - fetch data for 1 month, until 1 day before current date
    ```
     python gather_repository_data.py